donjpierce/traffic/README.md

 # traffic
-minimilist traffic simulations using OpenStreetMap and OSMnx
+minimilist traffic simulations using OpenStreetMaps and OSMnx